KramBangcaya/SimpleChat/README.md

 7. php artisan passport:install

+8. Have an Mail Trap Account to test the email sending notification and copy the MAIL_USERNAME and MAIL_PASSWORD provided by the website and paste it to .env

+9. Have an Pusher Account to test the realtime notification and copy the app_id, key, secret and cluster provided by the website and paste it to .env

-8. Register to have Access
+10. Register to have Access

-9. You can now chat the server and ack as technical team in using this simple chat
+11. You can now chat the server and ack as technical team in using this simple chat